Yash-devasp/cv/README.md

 # cv
-This is a basic cv site
+This is a basic cv created just by html and css.